-- a.
-The WPS LED on the Router will light green for five minutes if the device has been successfully added to the network. - b.
-The WPS function cannot be configured if the Wireless Function of the Router is disabled.
+- The LED on the router will light blue for five minutes if the device has been successfully added to the network. - 2) The function cannot be configured if the Wireless Function of the router is disabled.
 Please make sure the Wireless Function is enabled before configuring the WPS.

-4.5 Network
+4.6 Network

-Figure 4-5 the Network menu
+Figure 4-7 the Network menu

-There are three submenus under the Network menu (shown in Figure 4-5): LAN, WAN and MAC Clone.
+There are three submenus under the Network menu (shown in Figure 4-7): LAN, WAN and MAC Clone.
 Click any of them, and you will be able to configure the corresponding function.

-4.5.1 LAN
+4.6.1 LAN

-Choose menu "Network \rightarrow LAN", you can configure the IP parameters of the LAN on the screen as below.
+Choose menu "Network→LAN", you can configure the IP parameters of the LAN on the screen as below.

-Figure 4-6 LAN
+Figure 4-8 LAN

-- MAC Address The physical address of the Router, as seen from the LAN.
-The value can't be changed. - > IP Address - Enter the IP address of your Router or reset it in dotted-decimal notation (factory default: 192.168.1.1). - > Subnet Mask - An address code that determines the size of the network.
+- > MAC Address-The physical address of the router, as seen from the LAN.
+The value can't be changed. - > IP Address Enter the IP address of your router or reset it in dotted-decimal notation (factory default: 192.168.1.1). - > Subnet Mask An address code that determines the size of the network.
 Normally use 255.255.255.0 as the subnet mask.

-- a.
-If you change the IP Address of LAN, you must use the new IP Address to log in the Router. - b.
+- 1. If you change the IP Address of LAN, you must use the new IP Address to login the router. - 2.
 If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will change accordingly at the same time, while the Virtual Server and DMZ Host will not take effect until they are re-configured.

-4.5.2 WAN
+4.6.2 WAN

-Choose menu "Network → WAN", you can configure the IP parameters of the WAN on the screen below.
+Choose menu "Network→WAN", you can configure the IP parameters of the WAN on the screen below.

-1. If your ISP provides the DHCP service, please choose Dynamic IP type, and the Router will automatically get IP parameters from your ISP.
-You can see the page as follows (Figure 4-7):
+1. If your ISP provides the DHCP service, please choose Dynamic IP type, and the router will automatically get IP parameters from your ISP.
+You can see the page as follows (Figure 4-9):

-Figure 4-7 WAN - Dynamic IP
+Figure 4-9 WAN - Dynamic IP